Orchestras Feeding AmericaRelated

 The League of American Orchestras first joined forces with Feeding America, the nation’s largest hunger relief organization, in 2009.
 More than 215 orchestras in all 50 states originally participated in an unprecedented coordinated effort by collecting and donating food to their local food assistance agency or food bank within Feeding America’s network of more than 200 food banks and 60,000 agencies.

-Over the past thirteen years Orchestras Feeding America has seen over 370 orchestras from across the country collect and donate more than 530,000 pounds of food.
+Orchestras Feeding America has seen over 370 orchestras from across the country collect and donate more than 530,000 pounds of food.
 The efforts of these orchestras have helped spread the word about how and why orchestras are so necessary to their communities, beyond providing amazing music.

 About Orchestras Feeding America